anzo-p/stream-lines/infra/readme.md

 ## 4. Alternatively provision the backend only

-A much sleeker and cost-effective version of the app would be to access the data unsing InfluxDB's embedded `Data Explorer UI`.
+A much sleeker and cost-effective version of the app would be to access the data using InfluxDB's embedded `Data Explorer UI`.
 (Alternatively use [Grafana OSS](https://grafana.com/oss/grafana/?plcmt=oss-nav) with a read tokens).
 This would deploy everyhting up to InfluxDB so VPC, Kinesis upstream, Ingest, Ripples, InfluxDB and a means to access the data securely, eg. via an ALB or Bastion.
 (Only none of the API Gateway, Lambdas, Kinesis downstream, ALBs, Backend, Dashboard, CloudFront, ACM Certifications etc. are deployed.)

 ### 4.1.
 Access InfluxDb form open internet